Chris Getzlaf: Edmonton Eskimos

 On February 25, 2016, Getzlaf signed with the Edmonton Eskimos of the Canadian Football League.
 Getzlaf's tenure with the club ended after a year and a half, when he was released by the club on September 26, 2017.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

-On October 16, 2017, Getzlaf was added to the Saskatchewan Roughriders practice roster.
+On October 16, 2017, Getzlaf was added to the Roughriders practice roster.
 He was promoted to the active roster on November 12.
 He announced his retirement on January 4, 2018.